nopnop2002/esp-idf-ping/README.md

 # WiFi station with ping

-ESP-IDF Station Mode has a issues that Wifi connection is disconnected.
+ESP-IDF Station Mode has a issues that the Wifi connection is disconnected after a while.
 This project can work around it.

 ## How to use example